fedoranimus/todoist-api/source/includes/_projects.md

 Argument | Description
 -------- | -----------
-ids | List of the ids of the projects to delete.
+ids | List of the ids of the projects to delete (unique numbers or temporary string ids).

 ## Archive a project